Step 1: Determine the Appropriate Filing System

 First, you should arrange your files according to the established records retention and disposition schedules established for your office.
 Your filing system should be linked to your records retention schedule in a way that allows you to move records to inactive storage in an easy and efficient manner, and to remove files with expired retention periods.
 These activities should be done according to your office's approved records retention schedule.

-If you do not have a set of schedules or those you do have are out of date, please contact the University Archivist at x1046 or firstname.lastname@example.org.
+If you do not have a set of schedules or those you do have are out of date, please contact the Records Analyst at x1241 or firstname.lastname@example.org.

 1. Consider the following four general questions